aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_fileoprename.md

 ## FileOpRename             --  rename the current file from within the editor

 ## Desc
-rename the current file from within the editor
+* user ability to rename the currently-edited buffer

 ## See also
 * __blank__